SurrealNumber/CoreTitleInheritance/readme.txt

 - xChange definition of counting to core limit
 - Add game concept of core title tree, leaves and branches
 - xAdd trigger for has penalty/cost
-- Check definition of inconsistent titles
+- xCheck definition of inconsistent titles
 - Add in penalty modifier.
 - Change effect of coring a title (auto core parents)
 - Change recalculation of cores and the like